ostadabbas/TePose/README.md

 ### Reproduction (Training)

 - TePose models with different settings can be trained with different configuration file.
-For example, training model without 3DPW as train set for evaluating on 3DPW test set (results of 4 columns on the right of first table) can be realized by following command
+For example, training model without 3DPW as train set for evaluating on 3DPW test set (results of 4 columns on the right of first table) can be realized by the first command as follows

 ```bash
 # training outputs are saved in `experiments` directory